Did Elaine May disappear — or is that just another Hollywood myth?

 Perhaps the first red flag in Courogen’s comprehensive, if frothy, account, is a prologue that finds the author, for some reason afraid she might be recognized, sitting on a park bench in a blonde wig outside May’s apartment, stalking her reclusive subject.
 The next is the book’s first and only footnote, in the first page of the first chapter, which lets us know that “in the early twentieth century, the Yiddish Theater District was located primarily on Second Avenue in New York City.”

-One would expect May fans — including the legions of younger alt-comedy people now reappraising her films and lauding her formative influence on improv — to know this information, but Courogen seems to be writing for an audience so far removed from May’s heyday that she explains her hero’s overnight success by asking readers to imagine they posted a joke video to social before going to bed and awoke to find hundreds of admiring emails.
+One would expect May fans — including the legions of younger alt-comedy people now reappraising her films and lauding her formative influence on improv — to know this information, but Courogen seems to be writing for an audience so far removed from May’s heyday that she explains her hero’s overnight success by asking readers to imagine they posted a joke video to social before going to bed, and awoke to find hundreds of admiring emails.

 Still, there are insights to be gleaned.
 We learn more about May’s process (Nichols was her best editor but she was the writer of the two) and her actual effort to make her credit on A New Leaf disappear.
-Courogen gives an entertaining account of how May hid the two missing reels of film on Mikey and Nicky, a a longtime May MacGuffin and “punk rock” move to ensure final cut.
-Though May didn’t agree to an interview — May offered to answer four questions in writing but backed out — the author does speak with producers and collaborators and onetime head of Paramount Barry Diller.
+Courogen gives an entertaining account of how May hid the two missing reels of film on Mikey and Nicky, a longtime May MacGuffin and “punk rock” move to ensure final cut.
+Though May didn’t agree to an interview — May offered to answer four questions in writing but ultimately backed out — the author does speak with producers and collaborators and onetime head of Paramount Barry Diller.

 Addressing the pervasive sexism of the film industry, Courogen lets four-letter words stand in for analysis. (“She knew she was a good actress,” Courogen writes, “but she also knew that no matter how much Hollywood was changing, they still didn’t give a shit if a woman could act as long as she was young and beautiful and fuckable.”)

 While an early New York Times review noted that Courogen’s first book is related “as if over Negronis,” sometimes it veers into drunk history.
-At one point she suggests Cary Grant, with Hedy Lamarr and Lauren Bacall, is among the Hollywood stars who changed names over fears of antisemitism; it’s more likely Grant, who thought he was Jewish on flimsy, manhood-based evidence, took on a nom de cinema because his given — dare I say Christian — name was “Archibald Leach.”
+At one point she suggests Cary Grant, with Hedy Lamarr and Lauren Bacall, is among the Hollywood stars who changed their names over fears of antisemitism; it’s more likely Grant, who thought he was Jewish based on flimsy, manhood-based evidence, took on a nom de cinema because his given — dare I say Christian — name was “Archibald Leach.”
 (Jacob Garfinkel or Issur Danielovitch were right there!)

-May attempted no such escape (May was the name of her first husband, but she was never any sort of Hollywood crypto-Jew).
+May attempted no such escape (May was the name of her first husband, but she was never any sort of showbiz crypto-Jew).
 Her script doctoring is Hollywood’s worst-kept secret, but then, she is far from the only famous writer to take a paycheck and eschew credit.
-Is someone who is so insistent on creative control — of her own work — really a kind of Houdini, or just a person who prefers to dip in and out of the spotlight, moved to act or sneak behind the camera once more for collaborations with people she likes?
+Is someone who is so insistent on creative control — of her own work at least — really a kind of Houdini, or just a person who prefers to dip in and out of the spotlight, moved to act or sneak behind the camera once more for collaborations with people she likes?

 A major theme of Courogen’s book is that May, the child of and occasional co-star to her Yiddish Theater actor father, Jack Berlin, has kept the family tradition going in projects with her daughter, Jeannie Berlin, and friends Marlo Thomas, Alan Arkin and, of course, Mike Nichols.